mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 7/JTAS_-_Volume_7_May24.md

 side, where if a K’kree goes, there will be yet more land beyond the former horizon, with a new horizon that one can travel to in an endless cycle.
-In the other lateral direction of travel, the K’kree can see there is a wall to either side but the two kilometres between the walls makes them less confining.
+In the other lateral direction of travel, the K’kree can see there is a wall to either side but the two kilometers between the walls makes them less confining.
 K’kree psychologists are certain the same effect could be achieved with smaller dimensions but have little appetite to explore precise lower limits.

-Portions of the 600- and 550-metre radius decks are set aside for cargo storage.
+Portions of the 600- and 550-meter radius decks are set aside for cargo storage.
 Passages through this section are somewhat cramped.
 It is common to train young K’kree here, letting them feel their genetic claustrophobia and learn to fight it.
 This is also the traditional location